 Empowering the Next Generation

-A world-class educational facility is coming to your region.
+A world-class educational facility is coming to your region in summer 2022.

 Inside, you’ll find greatly enhanced space for numerous interactive and experiential learning opportunities; digital and traditional media; multi-purpose space for films, workshops, community discussions, and traveling exhibits; survivor galleries; preservation and display of rare and valuable artifacts; and a learning center for school groups – all designed for a state-of-the-art, 21st century experience.

-The Museum, which already hosts 30,000 visitors a year, will become a regional destination for people to learn the history of the Holocaust and related issues that still exist today.
-Through interactive exhibitions, programming, and self-reflection, visitors will explore how bias affects their daily lives and the lives of others.
-Lessons from the Holocaust show how stereotypes can turn to prejudice, violence and, in the most extreme cases, genocide.
+The Museum, which already hosts 30,000 visitors per year, will expand its role as a regional destination for people to learn the history of the Holocaust and the related issues that still exist today.
+Throughout the Museum, visitors will hear directly from Holocaust survivors in video and audio testimonies.

 If you are interested in becoming a corporate sponsor of the new Museum or learning about special naming opportunities, please contact Suzy Clark at SClark@STLHolocaustMuseum.org.